rushizgithub/android_device_motorola_chef/README.md

-# TWRP Device configuration for Motorola Moto Z3 Play
+# TWRP Device configuration for Motorola Moto One Power

 ## Device specifications